HenrikBengtsson/R.utils/revdep/problems.md

     Extensions’ manual.
     ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: ‘CytoML’
+    ```

+*   checking for hidden files and directories ...
+NOTE
+    ```
+    Found the following hidden files and directories:
+      .travis.yml
+      .github
+    These were most likely included in error.
+See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
+    ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is  6.7Mb
+      installed size is  6.8Mb
       sub-directories of 1Mb or more:
-        doc    2.4Mb
+        doc    2.6Mb
         libs   3.2Mb
-    ```

-*   checking DESCRIPTION meta-information ...
-NOTE
-    ```
-    Package listed in more than one of Depends, Imports, Suggests, Enhances:
-      ‘flowWorkspace’
-    A package should be listed in only one of these fields.
     ```

 *   checking dependencies in R code ...
 NOTE